vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 Source: [Warden Quest](https://app.warden.vote/quest/details/?quest=37)

-The [USDRExchanger](https://polygonscan.com/address/0x195f7b233947d51f4c3b756ad41a5ddb34cebce0#code) contract enforces the USD value of TNGBL that can be deposited by querying the [TNGBLPriceOracle](https://polygonscan.com/address/0x884C16195114F3Fc71Bd8612981687EB6be90d4b#code), using the [TNGBL/DAI pool](https://info.uniswap.org/#/polygon/pools/0xdc8a5c5975726235402cfac9b28268eeccd42813) on UniV3 as a pricefeed.
-This pool currently has $250k TVL.
-There is a market manipulation risk that an attacker might inflate the value of TNGBL to mint an outsize amount of USDR.
+The [USDRExchanger](https://polygonscan.com/address/0x195f7b233947d51f4c3b756ad41a5ddb34cebce0#code) contract enforces the USD value of TNGBL that can be deposited by querying the [TNGBLPriceOracle](https://polygonscan.com/address/0x884C16195114F3Fc71Bd8612981687EB6be90d4b#code).
+The TNGBL price oracle is updated by multi-sig tx, using the [TNGBL/DAI pool](https://info.uniswap.org/#/polygon/pools/0xdc8a5c5975726235402cfac9b28268eeccd42813) on UniV3 as a secondary pricefeed that is only accepted if lower than the team's primary value.
+This protects against market manipulation by setting an upper bound on an settled TNGBL price, but further highlights system dependence on the active management by the Tangible team.

 #### wUSDR